 Nothing affects the overall health of a company like work culture.

-While a toxic work culture can discourage workers, a positive culture gives them the freedom to achieve their full potential, which is ultimately crucial for the company’s bottom line.
-A negative work environment leads to job dissatisfaction with leads to poor work quality and difficulty retaining employees.
+While a toxic work culture can discourage workers, a positive culture gives them the freedom to achieve their full potential, which is ultimately crucial for their bottom line.
+A negative work environment leads to job dissatisfaction, which leads to poor work quality and difficulty retaining employees.

 As a whole, it’s a challenge for manufacturing enterprises to stay relevant, particularly in the race for digital transformation.
-A recent study by Deloitte revealed that many manufacturing companies are falling behind when it comes to human resources and customer-centric innovation.
+Many manufacturing companies are falling behind when it comes to human resources and customer-centric innovation.
 The use of “legacy systems” or technologies that have become outdated is a significant part of the problem.

 Some of the outdated technologies that are still used in many manufacturing enterprises include CRMs, network infrastructure operating systems, ERPs, and hardware.